Is there an age limit to apply for the Wholetime firefighter recruitment process?

 If I am successfully offered a role, how long is the training course?

-The initial basic skills training course will run for two weeks, Monday – Friday.
-We anticipate that initial recruits training will commence in June 2021.
+The initial basic skills training course usually runs for eight weeks, Monday – Friday.
 Further training will continue thereafter.
-Please refer to the Recruitment Information Pack for further detail.

 How will I be contacted throughout this process?